the-muses-ltd/Plutus/README.md

 Audmenting a Deep Q-Learning NN with a Long Short-Term Memory Neural Network: Still in Development.
 ## 5. Bayesian augmented autotuned ARIMA
 Conceptual Stage.

+# Results:

+## ARIMA Model
+We were able to set a reasonable baseline for exhcange rate trading, by acqiring a 99.4% in sample MAPE in sample and 95.6% accuracy rate out of sample when predicting exchange rates using an ARIMA(0,1,1) model.

+Forecast graph

+Error Graph

+## VAR Model
+We were able to show statistically significant results for modelling and predicting multiple time series variables using a single Structural VAR Model.
+The structural component (the impact matrix) was claculated using the Cholesky decomposition method.
+We were able to simaltaneously model 3 economic variables in our SVAR model.

+IRF Graphs